 The nominations were judged by a Selection Committee consisting of leaders from Idaho’s business, technology and academic communities.
-Votes were tallied by accountants at Cooper Norman.
+Votes were tallied by accountants at Deloitte.

 About the ITC “Hall of Fame” featuring the Idaho Innovation Awards

-The Idaho Innovation Awards presentation will be held during the ITC’s second annual Hall of Fame Celebration on Wednesday, October 26, 2011 at the Boise Centre on the Grove.
+The Idaho Innovation Awards presentation will be held during the ITC’s fourth annual Hall of Fame Celebration on Tuesday, October 23, 2013 at the Boise Centre.
 The ITC Hall of Fame Celebration recognizes innovative technology leaders who have made a significant contribution to Idaho’s technology community.
-This year, Jack Lemley, English Channel Tunnel chief executive and Steve Hodges, sports, energy and information technology leader will be inducted into the Hall of Fame.
-Lemley and Hodges join Hewlett-Packard icons Dick Hackborn and Ray Smelek in the ITC Hall of Fame.
+The 2013 inductees are prolific inventor Tim Barber and entrepreneur-philanthropist Greg Carr.

 About Kickstand: Kickstand is an entrepreneur support organization for Idaho’s innovators, in any industry, who need help from the local community in order to succeed.
 Kickstand provides live and virtual forums to foster a vibrant entrepreneurial community and promote business creation and growth.
 With the tagline “network, learn & grow,” Kickstand is a non-profit group founded in 2002 by a handful of young technology companies and like-minded service providers who believed they could achieve greater success by sharing ideas and success stories.
 With some 300 members and three affiliate groups around Idaho, Kickstand provides opportunities for its members to make connections, learn start-up tips, and develop as individuals and members of teams or as “intrapreueurs” inside larger companies.
 For more information visit www.kickstand.org.